 - anonymous (shared with permission, emphasis added)

 I wanted to share this story with you for two reasons.
 Firstly, because it shows that many of the concepts currently being talked about in dementia care resonate deeply with others in the disability space (and often concepts are borrowed and shared).
-I think because the concepts relate to human rights (for all) at the most basic level.
+I think it is because the concepts relate to human rights (for all) at the most basic level.
 In this case, we are talking about the right to have one’s voice heard, and to feel understood.
-That is just as important for a woman with acquired brain injury as it is to a person with dementia as it is to me.
+That is just as important for a woman with acquired brain injury, as it is to a person with dementia, as it is to me.
 We can do justice to each other by taking the time, in interaction, to listen and understand.
 As the anonymous author wrote so eloquently, “Disability doesn’t talk.
 People do.
 We’re all the same.”

 Secondly, I wanted to show that the true value of research and scholarly work lies here.
 In the stories, and the resonance.
 That is what it is about for me.
 No citation count or impact factor can capture that.
 That is why I’m so grateful for stories and comments such as this.
 They give me a glimpse into the resonance.

 Please do have a read and let me know what you think.